LedgerInvesting/ledger-analytics/docs/source/tutorials/loss-development.rst

         }
     )

 Now we'll need to fit a tail model to account for lags after 72 months.
-We'll use a GeneralizedBondy.
-This model is a generalization of the classic Bondy model.
+For this we'll use a GeneralizedBondy model which is a generalization of the classic Bondy model.

 ..  code:: python